 Now, we will cross these two plants, one with its alleles as “aa” and the other one with “AA” alleles.
-In this case, the hybridization will result in a plant with “Aa” gene.
+In this case, the hybridization will result in a plant with the “Aa” gene.
 Here, the plant will be tall as the allele “A” dominant over the allele “a”.

 This was Mendel’s experiment.
-Mendel in his first hybrid experiment took pea plants with tall and short characteristics and produced progeny from them.
+Mendel, in his first hybrid experiment, took pea plants with tall and short characteristics and produced progeny from them.
 He observed the percentage of short plants and tall plants and found that all plants were tall.

 The different possibilities of hybridization of different types of genes of plants can be explained by Punnett square.
-It is a simple table in which different types of gametes (sex cells with the given traits) of one parent is kept at one side of the table and those of the other are kept at the another side.
+It is a simple table in which different types of gametes (sex cells with the given traits) of one parent are kept at one side of the table and those of the other are kept at the other side.
 Now the various possibilities are obtained and written inside the square blocks.